 I am a qualified teacher (judged as outstanding) and have taught Year 5 and 6 at a local primary school near Sevenoaks and in Surrey.
 I am aware of the National Curriculum and ISEB requirements, including assessment and examinations.

-For 1:1 and 1:2 tutoring I set important foundations in maths and English.
+I set important foundations in maths and English.
 In maths, I follow the Singapore method to develop mathematical knowledge, understanding and fluency in concepts such as place value, fractions and shape.
 To help develop students' problem-solving skills, I use visual resources, including the bar model.
 In English, we cover spelling, grammar, punctuation, comprehension and writing.
 I start by going back to basics, looking at nouns, verbs, adverbs and adjectives and then move on to more complex word classes such as pronouns, modal verbs and extended phrases.
 A writing exercise is set every month and we cover a variety of written texts through comprehension.
+Students also sit test papers, including 10+ exams and Bond assessment papers.

-For 1:1 and 1:2 tutoring, I teach simple and straightforward methods, based on the Singapore approach and use visual methods to break down complex multi-step problems.
+I teach simple and straightforward methods, based on the Singapore approach and use visual methods to break down complex multi-step problems.
 We start by looking at place value, BIDMAS and then move to more complex concepts such as fractions, ratio and algebra.
 Mathematical fluency is key and students must practise mental maths and times tables as this not only develops skills but also confidence.
 In English, I focus on spelling, grammar, punctuation, comprehension and writing.
 We start by looking at word classes (nouns, pronouns, verbs, verb phrases) then punctuation (basic and higher-level), before looking at these in context through questions.
 Students develop their reading and comprehension skills through short and long exercises; a writing task is set monthly.
+Each term students will also sit 11+ practice papers.

 Reasoning, both verbal and non-verbal, is taught alongside maths and English typically using pre-planned resources, some of which include the Bond 10 Minute Tests and past papers.